jaswingumpella/codevision/PRD.md

 Gherkin feature files: (*.feature under src/test/resources or elsewhere) are parsed to extract the feature title and scenario names/steps, which are stored in gherkinFeatures in the snapshot for documentation and QA reference.

 All the above extracted data is assembled into a partial ParsedDataResponse object.
-The class metadata is persisted in a new class_metadata table in H2, and the full snapshot JSON is saved in a project_snapshot table for retrieval.
+The class metadata is persisted in a new class_metadata table in PostgreSQL, and the full snapshot JSON is saved in a project_snapshot table for retrieval.
 A new API GET /project/{id}/overview returns the current snapshot (or an overview subset) so that the frontend can display high-level stats (counts of classes, etc.).
 At this point (Iteration 2), we have a basic overview available: project info, build info, number of classes, and any OpenAPI specs discovered (e.g. listing their file names).
 Cyclic references in class parsing (e.g. class A references B which references A) are safely handled by not traversing into already-seen classes; this lays the groundwork for cycle-safe processing in later analyses.

 6.3 API Surface Extraction: (Iteration 3) The next step is to build a full inventory of APIs.
 CodeDocGen scans for known patterns that indicate an externally callable API: REST controllers, SOAP endpoints, servlets, JAX-RS resources, etc. Using the class and annotation data from earlier, it performs the following: